bitsgalore/bitsgalore.github.io/_posts/2022-06-14-identification-of-physical-storage-media-with-python-and-the-windows-api.md

 ---
 layout: post
 title: Identification of physical storage media and devices with Python and the Windows API
-tags: [disk-imaging, floppy-disks, optical-media, tapes]
+tags: [disk-imaging, floppy-disks, optical-media, tapes, python]
 comment_id: 80
 ---